simulation-tree/unmanaged/README.md

 Because these checks are an additional branch at runtime, they are made optional for efficiency.
 It's the programmers responsibility and decision for when, and how allocations should be disposed.

-### For safer code
+### Included `default` analyzer

-Included is an analyzer that flags cases of initialization a disposable structure variable to `default` as an error.
-Mimicking how class instances are initialized, and encouraging safer code:
+Included is an analyzer that emits errors where a disposable struct type is being created and initialized to `default`.
+Because disposable types imply they must be disposed, and so must have a way to properly initialize them:
 ```cs
 Allocation allocation = default; //U0001 error
 ```

-There is no warning or error for `new()` when a default constructor is missing.
-Because instead, one can be declared with an `[Obsolete]` attribute:
+There is no analysis for `new()` however.
+Because a default constructor can be used on purpose, but if not, they can be declared with an `[Obsolete]` attribute:
 ```cs
 SomeData someData = new(); //CS0619 error